Alem/miniMVC/README.md

 3. Define the relevant information in the new application's config/ files.

-	Settings to change at the bare minimum: 'web_root' and 'base_href' ( config/application.php )
+	Config files to modify at the bare minimum: config/database.php and config/application.php.

 4. Use controller by visiting the application's index.php in your browser